-Figure 2.
-Twin Polarization-variable Undulators/Optical Klystron at UVSOR-III.
-2. Accelerator Technology Developments for Electron Synchrotrons We carried out several upgrade plans on UVSOR electron synchrotron since 2000.
+2. Accelerator Technology Developments for Electron Synchrotrons

+We carried out several upgrade plans on UVSOR electron synchrotron since 2000.
 We designed a special beam optics intended to higher brightness.
 We developed necessary accelerator components, reconstructed the accelerator and commissioned it.
 We have constructed and commissioned six undulators successfully.
 Moreover, we have been continuously introducing new accelerator technologies such as the top-up operation in which the electron beam intensity is kept quasiconstant at a high beam current, 300mA, and the novel beam injection scheme with a pulsed sextupole magnet.
 As the result of all these efforts, now, the machine is one the brightest synchrotron light sources among the low energy machines below 1GeV in the world.

 Currently, the storage ring is stably operated for many of the users, however, the requirements from the users for the stability is getting higher and higher.
 As a near-term upgrade plan, we are considering replacing some of the undulators to fit the changes of the users' requirements on the wavelength.
 Also, we are seeking a possibility to reduce the emittance with the present magnet configuration.
 So far, we have found a few beam optics which would give lower emittance around 10 nm.
 Although they are not compatible with the operation of the narrow gap undulators, they may be used for special experiments which requires lower emittance.
 For a long-term plan, we continue the design study on a new light source facility.
 We have been investigating various accelerator systems such as a diffraction-limited synchrotron, an energy recovery linear accelerator and so on.
 Currently we are focusing on designing a synchrotron with the electron energy of 1 GeV and the circumference of around 70 m.
-We have designed a synchrotron which would give low emittance of around 5 nm under the achromatic condition.
-We are collaborating with Nagoya Univ., Hiroshima Univ. and KEK Photon Factory and are developing new technologies for the future plan.
+We have designed a synchrotron which would give low emittance of around 6 nm under the achromatic condition.

+We are collaborating with Nagoya Univ. and developing new technologies for the future plan.
 Accelerator magnets based on permanent magnets are being developed, which would contribute to the power consumption saving.
 New pulsed multipole magnet is also being developed to realize a novel beam injection scheme.